SwarmOnline/Ext.ux.touch.ListOptions/readme.md

 # Ext.ux.touch.ListOptions

-This plugin duplicates the functionality found in Twitter’s mobile apps where an options menu is exposed after swiping over an item in a list.
+This plugin duplicates the functionality found in Twitter's mobile apps where an options menu is exposed after swiping over an item in a list.

 ![Ext.ux.touch.ListOptions Screenshot](http://www.swarmonline.com/wp-content/uploads/2011/03/Screenshot.png)